wengandrew/fast-formation/urop/meeting_notes.md

 2. At least 5 figures
 3. At least 5 references
 4. The report addresses at least two research questions relating to your data
-5. Uner *results*, you present the data clearly (in a figure or a table)
+5. Under *results*, you present the data clearly (in a figure or a table)
 6. Under *discussion*, you provide a reasonable interpretation of what the data means and discuss implications
 7. Under *discussion*, you provide at least two next steps which logically follow from the analysis